-1) Analyzing why default occurred and how those factors are now addressed :
+1) Analyzing why default occurred and how those factors are addressed in resolution plan:

 It is important to probe into the reasons why the asset turned defaulting asset in the first place, before slipping to NPA or stressed asset.
-It could be due to various reasons viz. industry (down turn in industry cycle), business (availability of raw material, utilities, competition), or financial factors (capital requirements, skewed capital structure).
+It could be due to various reasons, viz., industry (down turn in industry cycle), business (availability of raw material, utilities, competition), or financial factors (capital requirements, skewed capital structure).
 CARE considers how those factors are addressed in the Resolution Plan so that the entity does not encounter the same problems again.

-2) Management capability to turn around :
+2) Management capability to turn around:

-If the failure of the business was NOT due to existing management, and the lenders are working out turn around / restructuring plan with the same management, it is important to examine the resourcefulness and risk appetite of management to turn around the operations.
-In such case, the resolution plan may include covenants pertaining to ensure commitment of promoters e.g. equity contribution, DSRA, etc.
+If the failure of the business was NOT due to existing management, and the lenders are working out turnaround / restructuring plan with the same management, it is important to examine the resourcefulness and risk appetite of management to turn around the operations.
+In such case, the resolution plan may include covenants pertaining to ensure commitment of promoters, e.g., equity contribution, DSRA, etc.